Minnesota Avenue station: History

 The station opened on November 20, 1978.
 Its opening coincided with the completion of 7.4 mi of rail northeast of the Stadium–Armory station and the opening of the Cheverly, Deanwood, Landover, and New Carrollton stations.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 New Carrollton station was closed from May 28, 2022, through September 5, 2022, as part of the summer platform improvement project, which also affected the Minnesota Avenue, Deanwood, Cheverly, and Landover stations on the Orange Line.
 Shuttle buses and free parking were provided at the closed stations.

 On September 10, 2022, Blue Line trains started serving the station due to the 14th Street bridge shutdown as a part of the Blue Plus service.
 The service ended on May 7, 2023 with the reopening of the Yellow Line.

 Half of Silver Line trains began operating between and on June 22, 2025.

 Station Layout

-The Minnesota Avenue station consists of an at-grade island platform situated between CSX freight track tracks, built on unneeded land within the existing right-of-way.
+The Minnesota Avenue station consists of an at-grade island platform situated between CSX freight tracks, built on unneeded land within the existing right-of-way.
 The station fare gates and mezzanine exist in a basement level underneath the south end of the platform, with entrances from both sides of the right-of-way.
 A bus bay exists outside of the southeast exit, located between Minnesota Avenue itself and the station entrance.